What is the ISO 20022?

 Canada is implementing this industry-wide initiative to modernize their payments.
 This includes a wide range of payments made by Canadians and businesses involving inter-bank transactions, debit card payments, pre-authorized debits, direct deposits, bill payments, wire payments and checks.

 This transition to ISO 20022, which is being adopted by a growing number of market infrastructures around the globe, will support domestic business and reinforce Canada’s reputation as a competitive trading nation.
 It will also create new opportunities for every financial institution, payment service provider, and business in Canada.
-The demand for ISO 20022 is widespread amongst Canadian businesses, because using one single standard payment language instead of several will save both time and money.
+The demand for the new standards is widespread among Canadian businesses, because using one single standard payment language instead of several will save both time and money.
 Along with greater efficiencies, the standard brings with it significant economic benefits.

 In 2015, almost one billion checks were issued in Canada alone.
 For example, recent research indicates that cost savings from the adoption of ISO 20022 could be as high as $4.5 billion over a five-year period – this will be through the reduction of check volume alone.
 ISO 20022 permitted messages and rules for Automated Funds Transfers (AFT’s) which include payments like direct deposits and pre-authorized debits, are already available for implementation.
 The approach for the Large Value Transfer System (LVTS) and Electronic Data Interchange (EDI) will subsequently follow.
 Below are the key benefits of ISO 20022 for businesses in Canada.